How to control rabbits on your property or business using traps, snares and other methods.

 Make a complaint about rabbit damage

-If you’re suffering damage from rabbits coming from neighbouring land, you should contact the landowner concerned first, to agree how to resolve the issue.
+If rabbits from neighbouring land are damaging your land, you should contact the landowner first to try to resolve the issue.

-If your neighbour fails to control them, you can make a complaint to Natural England using form A02.
-More details on how this will be dealt with are available on the form page.
+If your neighbour fails to control the rabbits, you can make a complaint to Natural England using form A02.